rtruneh/reading-notes/jslab7.md

 >List the steps you come up with from the flow chart and use each step as a line of code.

+### Basic JavaScript Instructions

+1. *Expressions* can either assign a value to a variable:
+>> `var color = 'beige';` makes the value beige

+Or assign two or more variables to return a single value:
+>> `var area = 3 * 2;` used two numbers to return a value of 6.

+2. *Operators* are relied upon by expressions.
+These allow programmers to create a single value from one or more value.
+    - Arithmetic operators: perform basic math
+        - Numbers within parentheses will compute first.
+If you do not use these characters, PEMDAS will be applied.
+    - String operators: Combine strings ie: `greeting = 'Hi'+'Molly';`
+        - Combining strings to create a new one is called *concatenation*.

+### What is a function
+pages 88-94

+Functions let you group a series of statements together to perform a specific task.
+It uses *parameters* (information passed to the function) to provide information ie: to get the area of an object it needs the width and height.
+The answer is called a *return value*